María Guggiari Echeverría: Beatification

 The beatification process was set to commence after she became titled as a Servant of God under Pope John Paul II on 17 July 1997 after the Congregation for the Causes of Saints granted the official "nihil obstat" ('nothing against') to the cause, while the diocesan process spanned from 13 December 1997 until 28 April 2000.
 The C.C.S. validated this process on 22 February 2002 and allowed for the postulation to compile and submit the Positio dossier to officials in Rome in 2004 for further assessment.

 Theologians met to approve the cause on 20 March 2009 while the cardinal and bishop members of the C.C.S. met and approved the cause in a similar fashion on 8 February 2010.
 On 27 March 2010 she was titled as Venerable after Pope Benedict XVI confirmed her life of heroic virtue.

 The process for investigating a miracle spanned from 23 March 2005 until 27 April 2007 and received C.C.S. validation on 14 November 2008.
 Her miracle involved the healing of a newborn, Ángel Ramón, who showed no vital signs at birth but recuperated after 20 minutes, following the prayers by the obstetrician for the intercession of María Guggiari Echeverría.
 Medical experts in Rome approved the miracle presented to them in their meeting on 1 June 2017.
 Theologians approved the case on 30 November 2017 as did the C.C.S. members on 6 March 2018.
 Pope Francis approved this miracle just hours later and confirmed her beatification; she was beatified at the Estadio General Pablo Rojas on 23 June 2018 with Cardinal Angelo Amato presiding on the pope's behalf.

-The current postulator assigned to the cause is Romano Gambalunga.
+The postulator assigned to the cause was Romano Gambalunga.